 At Legacy Christian Academy, we believe all people are uniquely created in the image of God and loved by God and are therefore valuable.
 Treating each other with dignity and respect is key to a healthy community.
 Bullying, action that is targeted as a specific person and repeated over time, is completely contrary to our LCA values and has a detrimental impact on individuals and the School community.
 Therefore, this behavior is completely unacceptable.
 Every effort will be made to create a community where dignity for the individual is the expectation.
-We will promptly address instances when students are treated in a disrespectful manner.
+We will address instances when students are treated in a disrespectful manner.

 Harassment or bullying consists of physical or verbal conduct or communication (including internet communication) that is demeaning or hostile based on gender, race, national origin, or religious or physical differences.
-LCA Administration is prepared to take action to prevent and correct any violations of this policy.
 Anyone who violates this policy will be subject to discipline, corrective conduct, up to and including expulsion.

 If an individual believes in good faith that harassment has taken place either to himself/herself or to another member of the LCA community, he/she is encouraged to report the incident(s) as soon as possible to a teacher, Guidance Counselor, or the Administration.
-The incident will be investigated promptly, objectively, and confidentially and depending on the findings, appropriate disciplinary response will follow.
-Not taking a stand on such behavior is compromising our safe community and is, quite simply, wrong.
+The incident will be investigated objectively and confidentially and depending on the findings, appropriate disciplinary response will follow.